prashanthr/create-js-app/README.md

 create-js-app --n my-crazy-app
 ```

+Options
+`--n` or `--name` - The name of your JS application.
+Defaults to `my-crazy-app`.
+`--target` or `--t` - Target folder for your application.
+Defaults to current directory.
+`--yn`  or `--yarn` - Runs a yarn install to setup your app.
+Enable this flag to have your work done for you or you can do this manually.
+`--d` or `--debug` - Prints debug and verbose messages to the console
+`--h` or `--help` - Prints the list of options

 Once your app has been setup, navigate to your app folder (either the current folder or the specified target folder) and follow instructions to run your app below.

 Setup

 - Start the server

 ```bash